wb2osz/aprsspec/README.md

 APRS is still alive and well a quarter of a century later, with many new products, computer applications, and creative uses.
 Implementation is more difficult and error prone with the information scattered around and incomplete.
 Some people, trying to implement APRS, might not even know there were any updates since the original.

-This is an independent UNOFFICIAL compilation of the original spec and all of the relevant updates since 2000.
-This is not endorsed by the APRS Working Group and should not be considered to be the “official” specification.
-The position of the APRS Working group is that the “official” documents are still the original spec and Bob’s version of the errata on his site.
+This is an independent compilation of the original specification and all of the relevant updates since 2000.
+This is not endorsed by the APRS Working Group.
+The position of the APRS Working group is that the “official” version is still the original document and Bob’s version of the errata on his site.

+Feedback is welcome.

 Naming convention: